 What other profession has failed to increase its accuracy over four decades?
 If this were the medical profession, we, as a society, would not stand for such poor performance and predictability.

-When plaintiff’s lawyers get the case value wrong and opt to go to trial instead of settlement, it costs plaintiffs on average $43,100.
+When the plaintiff’s lawyers get the case value wrong and opt to go to trial instead of settlement, it costs plaintiffs on average $43,100.
 Kiser calls this the cost of decision error.
 The cost of decision error for plaintiffs is significantly less than for insurance companies, as we will see below.

 3. Insurance companies get it wrong too, but to a large degree